Development Tools I Use in 2016

 - Retina Display Manager - When I am out with my laptop somewhere and don’t have my external monitors, I just crank my resolution up to something super high so I have more screen real estate.

 - BetterSnapTool - I use this to resize windows in OS X, particularly to snap windows to the left/right on my monitors.
-It allows you to accomplish what you can do with Windows+
+It allows you to accomplish what you can do with Windows+Right or Windows+Left in Windows 10.

 - Zsh - I prefer Zsh over Bash.
 It has a lot of convienent, productive features.